 Heart Full of Soul.
 Keith Relf of the Yardbirds by David French (2020)

-In the southwest of London, in 1962 a young Richmond band called The Metropolis Blues Quartet was staring to become England’s probably most innovative rock band.
-This band would become the nucleus of a guitar based outfit that later significantly altered music history and start, among other things, the American psychedelic and garage rock period. […]
+In the southwest of London, in 1962 a young Richmond band called The Metropolis Blues Quartet was starting to become England’s probably most innovative rock band.
+This band would become the nucleus of a guitar-based outfit that later significantly altered music history and started, among other things, the American psychedelic and garage rock period.
+The […]

 Five Years Ahead of My Time: Garage Rock from the 1950s to the Present by Seth Bovey (2019)